Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Related Work

 \subsection{Self-supervised Time Series Representation}

-In response to the data-hungry challenge of deep learning based methods, a considerable amount of recent research~\cite{zhang2023self} has been centered around self-supervised learning for time series representation.
+A considerable amount of recent research~\cite{zhang2023self} has been centered around self-supervised learning for time series representation.
 Upon reviewing and synthesizing the current body of work in this area, self-supervised pre-training efforts for time series data can be broadly categorized into the following approaches: encoder-decoder models, contrastive learning-based techniques, and denoising auto-encoder based. \textbf{Encoder-decoder models}: The primary philosophy behind this category is to leverage an encoder to transform input time series data into a latent representation, which is then reconstructed back to the original input (or some variant of it) by a decoder.
 This approach encourages the model to capture essential temporal dynamics and dependencies in the data. \textbf{Contrastive learning-based} techniques: This paradigm focuses on learning representations by distinguishing between similar (positive) and dissimilar (negative) pairs of time series segments~\cite{oord2018representation}.
-Techniques such as TNC~\cite{tonekaboni2021unsupervised}, TS-TCC~\cite{eldele2021time}, and TS2Vec~\cite{yue2022ts2vec} fall under this umbrella, each employing unique mechanisms to define and utilize positive and negative samples for training robust time series representations. \textbf{Denoising auto-encoder based} approaches: Methods like TST~\cite{zerveas2021transformer} and TimeMAE~\cite{cheng2023timemae} adopt a reconstructive strategy, where the model is trained to predict missing parts of the input time series or reconstruct the series from distorted versions.
+Techniques such as TNC~\cite{tonekaboni2021unsupervised}, TS-TCC~\cite{eldele2021time}, and TS2Vec~\cite{yue2022ts2vec} fall under this umbrella, each employing unique mechanisms to define and utilize positive and negative samples for training robust time series representations. \textbf{Denoising auto-encoder based} approaches: Methods like TST~\cite{zerveas2021transformer} and SimMTM~\cite{dong2024simmtm} adopt a reconstructive strategy, where the model is trained to predict missing parts of the input time series or reconstruct the series from distorted versions.
+In addition, \cite{garza2023timegpt, woo2024unified, goswami2024moment,cheng2023timemae,liu2024generative} have begun to explore the potential of training base models for time series tasks, but this area is still in the exploratory stage and has not yet been fully developed.